isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 - Granitic rock that has a plagioclase to total feldspar ratio less than 0.1.
 QAPF field 2.
+- Granitic rock that has a plagioclase to total feldspar ratio less than 0.1.
+QAPF field 2.

 - **Source:**
 LeMaitre et al. 2002